rochefort-lab/fissa/README.md

 ```
 import fissa
 ```
 If no errors show up, FISSA installed correctly.
+Leave Python by typing exit().

-If you want use the interactive plotting from the notebooks also install the HoloViews plotting toolbox
+If you want to use the interactive plotting from the notebooks also install the HoloViews plotting toolbox as follows

 ```
 conda install -c holoviews